kdvolder/two-three-tree/README.md

 		System.out.println(tree.get("Hello"));

-Remove entries using `.remove()` to create a reduced copy of an exsting map:
+Remove entries using `.remove()` to create a reduced copy of a map:

 		smallerTree = tree.remove("Hello");